Distracted Driving Accident Lawyer in Florida

 According to the Florida DMV, one of the biggest causes of accidents in Florida is distracted drivers.
-The busy lifestyles of many people in Florida and all around South Florida has become the cause of or contributing factor to distracted driving car accidents.
+The busy lifestyles of many people in Florida and all around South Florida has become the cause of or contributing factor to distracted driving accidents.
 Too many people drive while talking or texting on their cell phones, putting on makeup, eating or otherwise engaged in activities that can take a driver’s attention away from the road.
 Accidents caused by distracted driving are preventable and drivers can be held liable for damages caused by their negligent behavior.
+Contact a Florida Distracted Driving Accident Lawyer.

 According to the National Highway Transportation Safety Administration, distraction behind the wheel is anything that takes your eyes off the road (visual distraction), your mind off the road (cognitive distraction) or your hands off the wheel (manual distraction).
 The visual, cognitive and manual demands of a task a driver engages in, such as texting, coupled with the frequency in which a driver engages in that task results in huge safety problems on Florida roads.